Whole Grain Scones with Coconut, Dates, and Walnuts

-Meet Miss March: teff.
+We’re in month three of my Year of Whole Grains, and this time around we are talking about teff.
 It’s as tiny as a poppy seed, so tiny, in fact, that the nutrient-rich bran and germ aren’t ever removed in processing, so it’s always a whole grain.

-That’s whole teff on the left and teff flour on the right.
-It’s a dietary staple in Ethiopia, where the flour is used for injera, the flatbread that’s eaten daily in practically every household.
+Teff is a dietary staple in Ethiopia, where the flour is used for injera, the flatbread that’s eaten daily in practically every household.
 Ever wonder why those Ethiopian marathoners do so well?
 Forget powerful muscles and good genetics.
 It’s the teff, people.

 Here in the US, teff has grown in popularity, in part because it holds promise for being a suitable substitute for wheat, appealing to those looking to avoid gluten.
 Some folks are predicting teff will be the next “big thing.”
 Watch your back, quinoa!

 Teff is particularly appealing because of its nutrient density.
 A tiny powerhouse, teff tops ALL grains for calcium content.
 One cup of cooked teff has 123 milligrams of calcium, roughly the amount you’d find in a half cup of cooked spinach or a scant 1/2 cup of whole milk yogurt.
 It’s also rich in fiber, vitamin C, and protein.